2314438/CS220AU-DP/README.md

 6. Download the checklist file and submit it (only this one) on FASER.

 ## Log
+2024-01-17 I completed checklist and submitted my assignment.

+2024-01-16 I done with self and peer assessement.

+2024-01-12 I listed my keywords and started work on my assignment and 20% done by the end of the day.

 2024-01-11 I saw Kris to help understand how I can fasten up my progress with finishing my portfolio.